Doctor of Psychology in Clinical Psychology (Psy.D.)

 Academic Requirements

-In its entirety, the program is 114 graduate credits—75 credits of required courses shared by all students, 12 credits specific to the chosen area of concentration, 18 practicum credits (minimum), six dissertation credits (minimum), and nine clinical internship credits.
+In its entirety, the program is approximately 129 graduate credits—75 credits of required courses shared by all students, 12 credits specific to the chosen area of concentration, 6 credits of practicum seminar, 18 credits of Clinic Team, six dissertation credits (minimum), and 9 clinical internship credits.

 Students choose a concentrated area of study as they progress through the program.
 From a solid foundation in the basic competencies in clinical psychology, the program offers three concentrations: General Practice, Child Clinical Psychology, and Clinical Health Psychology.
 In each concentration area, the student is first provided with the essential foundation material upon which clinical practice is based, and then moves to sequential instruction and training in a range of assessment and intervention modes specific to the particular concentration.
 Students choosing to follow one of these concentrated areas of study will complete their Doctoral Practicum II in a site appropriate for their concentration and will complete their Clinical Dissertation in their chosen concentration.
 The program requires the completion of a practicum progression and full-year clinical internship (see Psy.D.
 Student Handbook for details).

-The clinical internship is a one-year, full-time (or two-calendar-year, part-time) experience that may be undertaken after the student has successfully completed the first four levels of the program, including all practica and Comprehensive Examination Parts I and II, has successfully defended the Clinical Dissertation proposal, and has been approved by the clinical training committee.
+The clinical internship is a one-year, full-time (or two-calendar-year, part-time) experience that may be undertaken after the student has successfully completed the first four levels of the program, including all practica, the Foundations Exam, the Clinical Competency Examination, has successfully defended the Clinical Dissertation proposal, and has been approved by the clinical training committee.
 The clinical internship is an intensive training experience requiring 36 to 40 hours of service a week over one year or 18 to 20 hours a week over two years in a clinical setting.
 Detailed procedures and requirements for the clinical internship are provided in the Clinical Training Manual.

 The program requires the completion of a Clinical Dissertation that addresses an important original question of relevance to the practice of psychology.
 It is a training experience designed to provide the student with a guided opportunity for integrating and interpreting findings from existing empirical research as well as designing and carrying out a project demonstrating scholarship in addressing a clinically relevant psychological issue.